doctriam/broku/README.md

 you create a series of commands to perform a particular task on the Roku device.
 See comments in broku\_template.sh for further information.

+If you prefer to use [roku-cli](https://github.com/ncmiller/roku-cli) or another app that doesn't have certain functions, you can create one-shot commands for the tasks that they don't do.

 ### Adding Roku App IDs:
 To add the apps that you use on your Roku device, call this in terminal: